As a person who believes that we all need to help one another, here are my positions on the major issues in this campaign.

 The United States is the only developed country that does not guarantee health care to its people.
 I believe that we need a national health care payment system, probably an Expanded Medicare for All type system, so that everyone can get the health care that they need.
 Health care should be available for all, regardless of ability to pay, age, gender, or any other characteristic.

 At the state level, we need to take other steps until we can achieve a national health care payment system.
 One way would be to pass legislation that says that any health insurance company selling in Colorado must sell in all counties in Colorado and must charge the same rates in all counties.
-The could substantially reduce rates on the Western Slope (where we pay some of the highest rates in the country) while raising rates only slightly on the Front Range.
+This could substantially reduce rates on the Western Slope (where we pay some of the highest rates in the country) while raising rates only slightly on the Front Range.

 I am strongly in favor of protecting our environment so that we pass down clean air, clean water, and all of nature’s beauty to our descendants.
 While we continue to need viable mining and oil/gas industries, those industries need to be responsible citizens.
 It is naive to believe that large companies will be responsible on their own, so we need to have regulations that ensure that all industry is carried out responsibly.

 I am a supporter of the 2nd Amendment, but I do not believe that it guarantees everyone the right to carry and use any type of weapon.
-Weapons for hunting, target practice competition, and self-protection should be readily available.
+Weapons for hunting, target practice competition, and self-protection should be available.
 Weapons that are designed for the military that enable people to kill people quickly and easily should be controlled.
 Common sense should prevail.

 Like much of the rest of the country, southwest Colorado needs to maintain a strong infrastructure in order to support our businesses, including outdoor activities, tourism, agriculture, and manufacturing.
 The infrastructure needs include roads, bridges, utilities, and much more.